Privacy and compliance

 When using Fingerprint, you are responsible for CCPA compliance as the business, and Fingerprint acts as a Service Provider, processing Personal Information only as needed to provide the service.
 We do not sell or share data outside the scope of our agreement.
 You must inform consumers about data processing and handle consumer rights requests.
 Fingerprint supports compliance by helping with data deletion and protection.
 For more details, see our CCPA Data Processing Addendum.

-Can you use Fingerprint for attribution?
+Can you use Fingerprint for marketing attribution?

 Can you identify visitors across multiple domains you own?